tezos/tezos-mirror/docs/developer/contributing.rst

   what else would have to change?
 How could we make this more maintainable?

 - Discuss in person for more detailed points: Online comments are useful for focused technical questions.
-In many occasions it is more productive to discuss it in person rather than in the comments.
+On many occasions it is more productive to discuss it in person rather than in the comments.
 Similarly, if discussion about a point goes back and forth, It will be often more productive to pick it up in person and finish out the discussion.